noelwelsh/worksheets/src/docs/1-symmetry.md

 Back to symmetry.
 We saw the triangle above is symmetric when we flip it around the y axis.
 This tells us many things about the triangle:

 - the blue and red line have the same length; and
-- the angle between the blue and green line is the same as the angle between the green and blue line.
+- the angle between the blue and green line is the same as the angle between the green and red line.

 Symmetry is all we need to know this!